posthaven/posthaven_theme/README.md

 # Posthaven Theme

+The `posthaven_theme` gem provides command line tools for developing a Posthaven theme on your computer and pushing updates to Posthaven.

 # Requirements

 This gem with Ruby 2.0 and above.

 # Installation

-To install the posthaven_theme gem use 'gem install' (you might have use 'sudo gem install')
+To install the `posthaven_theme` gem use 'gem install' (you might have use 'sudo gem install')

 ```
 gem install posthaven_theme [optional_theme_id]